RuberDuck9/ryft-16/README.md

 ### Instructions:

-- IMM [0000000000000000] : immediately store the value typed out in argument 1 or 2 to the address specified in argument 3
+- IMM [0000000000000000] : immediately store the value typed out in argument 1 or 2 to the address specified in argument 3, the argument you chose to not copy from should have NULL as its value
 - CPY [0000000000000001] : copy from address specified in argument 1 or 2 (the argument you chose to not copy from should have NULL as its value) to that specified in argument in 3
 - ADD [0000000000000010] : add the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3
+- AD1 [0000000000100010] : add the value typed out in argument 1 and the value held at the address specified in arguments 2, and and save it to the address specified in argument 3
+- AD2 [0000000000100011] : add the value typed out in argument 2 and the value held at the address specified in arguments 1, and and save it to the address specified in argument 3
 - SUB [0000000000000011] : subtract the value held at the address specified in argument 1 from that at argument 2 and save it to the address specified in argument 3
 - MLT [0000000000000100] : multiply the values held at the addresses specified in arguments 1 and 2 and save it to the address specified in argument 3
 - DIV [0000000000000101] : divide the value held at the address specified in argument 1 by that at argument 2 and save it to the address specified in argument 3